 I love these delicious, soft biscuits – They are very easy and quick to knock up as they are made from ingredients that I always have on hand.

-They are low in sugar and free of refined flours but they are sweet enough to take the edge off those cravings.
+They are low in sugar but they are sweet enough to take the edge off those cravings.

-The fibre and protein help them to boost your energy levels and keep you full for a while and the cinnamon is useful for stabilising blood sugar levels … what’s not to love?!
+The fibre and protein help them to boost your energy levels and keep you full for a while … what’s not to love?!
 Great for afternoon tea….
 Or even breakfast!

 See below the recipe for a Coeliac version and a few extras.